Pendjari National Park

-The Pendjari National Park (Parc National de la Pendjari) lies in north-western Benin, adjoining the Arli National Park in Burkina Faso.
+Pendjari National Park (Parc National de la Pendjari) lies in north-western Benin, adjoining the Arli National Park in Burkina Faso.
 Named for the Pendjari River, the national park is known for its wildlife and is home to some of the last populations of big game like the African forest elephant, lion, hippopotamus, African buffalo, and various antelopes in West Africa.
 The park is also famous for its richness in birds.

-The Pendjari National Park has an area of 2755 km2 and is part of the WAP Complex (W-Arli-Pendjari), a large protected area in Benin, Burkina Faso and Niger.
+The park covers an area of 2755 km2 and is part of the WAP Complex (W-Arli-Pendjari), a large protected area in Benin, Burkina Faso and Niger.
 Hills and cliffs in the Atakora range are visible from the park.

 In March 2009, the park was tentatively nominated for UNESCO's World Heritage Site program, and in July 2017, it was officially inscribed as a UNESCO World Heritage Site as part of a transnational extension of the WAP Complex.